Earthy with a kick, ginger has been used for millennia to spice food and treat ailments.

 Ginger has been used to treat inflammation for centuries and this practice now has a body of scientific evidence behind it.
 It’s been shown in several studies to help relieve pain from osteoarthritis of the knee in particular.

 Ginger tea may also help alleviate headaches, menstrual cramps, sore muscles, and other types of pain.

 It’s believed that the antioxidants in ginger can help strengthen your immunity and reduce stress.
 Inhaling the steam from ginger tea may also help relieve nasal congestion and other respiratory issues from the common cold or environmental allergies.

 Research has even shown that ginger may help prevent cancer.
-In laboratory research ginger has been shown to fight several different types of cancer cells, including pancreatic cancer and colon cancer.
+In laboratory research ginger has been shown to fight several different types of cancer cells, including and .

 Here is an easy-to-follow recipe for making your own ginger tea.
 You’ll need:

 - 4 to 6 thin slices of peeled, raw ginger (add more slices for stronger ginger tea)

 - juice from half of a lime or lemon, and honey or agave nectar to taste (optional)